kubernetes-sigs/sig-multicluster-site/site-src/implementations/index.md

 [Antrea][antrea] is an open-source project which is a Kubernetes networking solution intended to be Kubernetes native.
 It operates at Layer 3/4 to provide networking and security services for a Kubernetes cluster, leveraging Open vSwitch as the networking data plane.

-[Antrea Multi-cluster][antrea-mcs-arch] implements Multi-cluster Service API, which allows users to create multi-cluster Services that can be accessed cross clusters in a ClusterSet.
+[Antrea Multi-cluster][antrea-mcs-arch] implements the MCS API, which allows users to create multi-cluster Services that can be accessed cross clusters in a ClusterSet.
 Antrea Multi-cluster also extends Antrea native NetworkPolicy to support [Multi-cluster NetworkPolicy][antrea-mcs-anp] rules that apply to cross-cluster traffic, and [ClusterNetworkPolicy replication][antrea-mcs-cnp-replica] that allows a ClusterSet admin to create ClusterNetworkPolicies which are replicated across the entire ClusterSet and enforced in all member clusters.

 Please follow this [guide][antrea-mcs-user-guide] for the first steps to set up Antrea Multi-cluster.